RTX (NYSE:RTX) Price Target Raised to $90.00 at Barclays

-RTX (NYSE:RTX – Get Free Report) had its price objective increased by analysts at Barclays from $75.00 to $90.00 in a report issued on Tuesday, Benzinga reports.
-The firm presently has an “equal weight” rating on the stock.
-Barclays‘s price objective points to a potential downside of 0.09% from the company’s previous close.
+RTX (NYSE:RTX – Free Report) had its target price lifted by Barclays from $75.00 to $90.00 in a report released on Tuesday morning, Benzinga reports.
+They currently have an equal weight rating on the stock.

-RTX (NYSE:RTX – Get Free Report) last posted its quarterly earnings results on Tuesday, January 23rd.
-The company reported $1.29 EPS for the quarter, topping analysts’ consensus estimates of $1.25 by $0.04.
-The company had revenue of $19.93 billion for the quarter, compared to analysts’ expectations of $19.74 billion.
+RTX (NYSE:RTX – Get Free Report) last released its earnings results on Tuesday, January 23rd.
+The company reported $1.29 earnings per share for the quarter, topping the consensus estimate of $1.25 by $0.04.
+The company had revenue of $19.93 billion for the quarter, compared to the consensus estimate of $19.74 billion.
 RTX had a net margin of 4.64% and a return on equity of 10.34%.
-RTX’s revenue was up 10.1% on a year-over-year basis.
-During the same quarter in the previous year, the firm posted $1.27 EPS.
-Sell-side analysts expect that RTX will post 5.36 earnings per share for the current year.
+RTX’s revenue was up 10.1% compared to the same quarter last year.
+During the same quarter in the previous year, the firm earned $1.27 EPS.
+Analysts anticipate that RTX will post 5.36 EPS for the current year.

-Institutional investors have recently added to or reduced their stakes in the company.
-Strengthening Families & Communities LLC bought a new position in RTX in the third quarter valued at $28,000.
-Quarry LP bought a new position in shares of RTX during the first quarter valued at about $28,000.
-Planned Solutions Inc. bought a new position in shares of RTX during the fourth quarter valued at about $30,000.
-Financial Gravity Asset Management Inc. boosted its holdings in shares of RTX by 352.0% during the third quarter.
-Financial Gravity Asset Management Inc. now owns 443 shares of the company’s stock worth $32,000 after purchasing an additional 345 shares during the period.
-Finally, Valley National Advisers Inc. boosted its holdings in shares of RTX by 37.4% during the third quarter.
-Valley National Advisers Inc. now owns 467 shares of the company’s stock worth $34,000 after purchasing an additional 127 shares during the period.
-Institutional investors own 79.06% of the company’s stock.
+Hedge funds have recently modified their holdings of the business.
+Quarry LP purchased a new position in shares of RTX during the first quarter worth approximately $28,000.
+Planned Solutions Inc. acquired a new stake in shares of RTX during the fourth quarter worth $30,000.
+VitalStone Financial LLC lifted its holdings in shares of RTX by 136.5% during the second quarter.
+VitalStone Financial LLC now owns 369 shares of the company’s stock worth $36,000 after purchasing an additional 213 shares during the period.
+Strengthening Families & Communities LLC acquired a new stake in shares of RTX during the third quarter worth $28,000.
+Finally, Financial Gravity Asset Management Inc. lifted its holdings in RTX by 352.0% in the third quarter.
+Financial Gravity Asset Management Inc. now owns 443 shares of the company’s stock valued at $32,000 after acquiring an additional 345 shares during the period.
+79.06% of the stock is currently owned by hedge funds and other institutional investors.

 RTX Corporation, an aerospace and defense company, provides systems and services for the commercial, military, and government customers worldwide.
 It operates through four segments: Collins Aerospace, Pratt & Whitney, Raytheon Intelligence & Space, and Raytheon Missiles & Defense.
 The Collins Aerospace Systems segment offers aerospace and defense products, and aftermarket service solutions for aircraft manufacturers and airlines, as well as regional, business, and general aviation; and for defense and commercial space operations.